 Snickerdoodles Without Cream Of Tartar

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure.Can you make snickerdoodles without cream of tartar?
-Yes you can!
-This recipe for snickerdoodle cookies without cream of tartar makes soft, sugar-coated, chewy snickerdoodle cookies just like the traditional version!
-The best part?
-They are super easy to make, and are ready in just 30 minutes!
+Please read my disclosure.You can absolutely make snickerdoodles without cream of tartar with my easy recipe.
+I bake these soft, sugar coated, chewy snickerdoodles often, and they taste just like the traditional version.
+What I enjoy most is how simple they are to prepare, and I can have a warm batch out of the oven in about 30 minutes.

 Latest Recipe Video!